AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 ### augur.api.Universe.getRepMarketCapInAttoeth(p, callback)

 Returns an estimate for the REP market cap of the specified [Universe](#universe).
-This estimate is updated manually by the Augur development team, roughly once every [Fee Window](#fee-window).
+This estimate is updated manually by the Augur development team, roughly once every [Dispute Window](#dispute-window).
 It is used by Augur to set the price of the [Reporting Fee](#reporting-fee).

 #### **Parameters:**